coq-community/coq-tricks/README.md

 - You can use `Set Warnings "-deprecated-syntactic-definition"` to achieve the same effect as `-w -deprecated-syntactic-definition` from the command line, but from within a Coq file.
-At least as of Coq 8.19 you can also use `#[warning=-"-deprecated-syntactic-definition]` to disable the warning for one command.
+As of Coq 8.18 you can also use `#[warning="-deprecated-syntactic-definition"]` to disable the warning for one command.

 ## Using Coq